Divorce can be a long, tiring, and expensive process.

-Additionally, a property settlement agreement allows the spouses to make the decision about the division of property instead of a judge.
-Finally, property settlement agreements are more specific to the client and tailored to your individual needs.
+Finally, a property settlement agreement allows the spouses to make the decision about the division of property, instead of having to rely on a judge.

-What is the Legal Effect of a Virginia Property Settlement Agreement?
+What are the Legal Effects of a Virginia Property Settlement Agreement?

 How Do I Make a Virginia Property Settlement Agreement?